ColinSanders1/ColinSanders1.github.io/_pages/frontpage.md

 ---

 ##  **Get in Touch**
 Have questions or feedback?
 I'd love to hear from you!
-Connect with me on [LinkedIn][LinkedIn].
+Connect with me on LinkedIn!

 ---

 ### Latest Blog Posts
-[Dynamic list of posts will appear here]

----

-###  **About Me**
-I'm passionate about baseball data analytics, scouting, and sharing insights through interactive tools.
-Explore my work and reach out to collaborate!

 ---

 Have a great day!